 - Gram-positive cocci in pairs, chains or clusters (possible pathogens are Staphylococcus aureus, Streptococcus

 pyogenes, anaerobic streptococci or enterococci).
 Gram positivelarge rods with square ends (possible pathogens are Clostridium perfringens or Bacillus anthracis)

 - In the case of anaerobic

-infections largenumber of pleomorphic bacteria (streptococci, Gram positive and Gram negative rods of various size and fusiform bacteria) may be seen.
-Sometimes, Gram positiveyeast cells with psuedohyphaemay be seen, which can be Candida albicans.
+infections largenumber of pleomorphic bacteria (streptococci, Gram positive and Gram negative rods of various sizes and fusiform bacteria) may be seen.
+Sometimes, Gram-positive yeast cells with pseudohyphae may be seen, which can be Candida albicans.

 Culture Media: Wound specimens collected on aerobic swabs or pus aspirate should be plated on to the following media:

 - Sheep blood agar (to isolate S. aureus and Streptococcus

 pyogenesor other streptococci)

 - Atmosphere: Blood Agar plate in carbon dioxide enriched atmosphere (e.g. 5% CO2 incubator or in a candle jar) and MacConkey agar plate in ambient air (normal incubator)

 - Time: Up to 48 hours (observe the plate after 24 hours of incubation, if growth is seen, do further processing, if not, reincubate for additional 24 hours.)